1-800-444-3485

 Additionally, it's important to note that changing the material of a part may often require adjustments to its design as well.
 At Boedeker Plastics, we offer a broad range of engineering plastic shapes, positioning us uniquely to assist in the transition to alternative material options.
 Beyond our extensive portfolio of hundreds of materials with diverse performance profiles, our technical services department can help with material selection, design considerations, and processing options.

-Some stock shape plastic manufacturers are marketing PFAS-fee materials as products manufactured without using any PFAS.
+Some stock shape plastic manufacturers are marketing PFAS-free materials as products manufactured without using any PFAS.
 This shift is gaining momentum as regulatory pressures increase and public demand for safer, more environmentally friendly options grows.
-However, as an industry, we can't claim our materials to be PFAS free considering these" forever-chemicals" are everywhere and in everything, down to the smallest molecules.
-Therefore, the term "PFAS-free" simply means that no PFAS chemicals were intentionally added to the polymer matrix by the manufacturer, and no specific testing for their presence is typically done.
+However, as an industry, we can't claim our materials to be PFAS free considering these "forever-chemicals" are everywhere and in everything, down to the smallest molecules.

 Fluoropolymers are commonly used in various industrial and commercial products, and this proposal could significantly impact many existing applications by restricting their use.
 Boedeker Plastics is dedicated to supporting our customers during this transition.
 We will provide: